mvolkmann/blog/src/smalltalk/24-reflection.md

 - `BacktickNode` - compound literal evaluated by compiler (surrounded by backticks)

   The only child is `expression`.

-  This class is specific to Cuis Smalltalk and is not supported in Squeak or Pharo.
+  This class is specific to Cuis Smalltalk.

 - `BraceNode` - dynamic array